springfall2008/batpred/docs/what-does-predbat-do.md

 # What does Predbat do?

-The app runs every N minutes (default 5), it will automatically update its prediction for the home battery levels for the next period, up to a maximum of 48 hours.
-It will automatically find charging slots (up to 10 slots) and if enabled configure them automatically with GivTCP.
-It uses the solar production forecast from Solcast combined with your historical energy use and your plan charging slots to make a prediction.
-When enable it will tune the charging percentage (SOC) for each of the slots to achieve the lowest cost possible.
+Predbat runs every 5 minutes and will automatically update its prediction for the home battery levels for the next period, up to a maximum of 48 hours.
+It will automatically decide when to charge and discharge your battery to achieve the best cost metric within the parameters you have set.
+It uses the solar production forecast from Solcast combined with your historical energy use to make this prediction.

 - The output is a prediction of the battery levels, charging slots, discharging slots, costs and import and export amounts.
 - Costs are based on energy pricing data, either manually configured (e.g. 7p from 11pm-4pm and 35p otherwise) or by using the Octopus Plugin
     - Both import and export rates are supported.
     - Intelligent Octopus is also supported and takes into account allocated charging slots.
-- The solar forecast used is the central scenario from Solcast but you can also add weighting to the 10% (worst case) scenario, the default is 20% weighting to this.
+- The solar forecast used is the central scenario from Solcast (50%) with a weighting towards the more pessimistic (10%) scenario.
-- The target SOC calculation can be adjusted with a safety margin (minimum battery level and a pence threshold).
-- The charging windows and charge level (SOC) can be automatically programmed into the inverter.
+- The charging and discharging controls are automatically programmed into the inverter.
 - Automatic planning of export slots is also supported, when enabled Batpred can start a forced discharge of the battery if the export rates are high and you have spare capacity.
-- Ability to manage reserve % to match SOC % to prevent discharge (if enabled)
 - Historical load data is used to predict your consumption, optionally car charging load can be filtered out of this data.
+- Predbat can be configured to manage the charging of your EV and take into account its load on the house during these periods.

-- Multiple inverter support depends on running all inverters in lockstep, that is each will charge at the same time to the same %
+- Multiple inverter support depends on running all inverters in lockstep.

 ## Terminology